captionpoint/captionpoint-plays/THE-LUCKIEST.md

 I was a mess.
 ---
 ## PETER:
-How about you?
+What about you?
 ---
 ## CHERYL:
-How about me what?
+What about me what?
 ---
 ## PETER:
 You dating anybody?
 ---
+## CHERYL:
 What???
 ---
+## PETER:
 You should date.
 ---
 ## CHERYL:
 What the fucking hell
 ---
-do I need to do that for.
+would I want to do that for.
 ---
 ## PETER:
 You’re still young.